hsg2011/ChicagoFloods/README.md

 *   `WindSpeed` (m/s)

 Key attributes utilized from the dataset include `measurement_time`, `measurement_type`, `measurement_value`, `units`, `measurement_title` (for sensor-specific handling), `data_stream_id` (for precipitation calculation), `latitude`, and `longitude`.

-## Domain Questions Addressed

-The primary goal was to leverage interactive visualization to explore key environmental patterns and relationships in Chicago during this transitional period.
-The visualizations are designed to help answer the following questions:

-1. How do temperature patterns in Chicago evolve during the winter-to-spring transition period?
-(Addressed by V1, V4)
-2. How do environmental sensors in Chicago capture spatial variations in temperature?
-(Addressed by V2)
-3. What relationships exist between temperature, humidity, and precipitation in Chicago?
-(Addressed by V3)
-4. How does soil moisture respond to precipitation events in Chicago?
-(Addressed by V5)
-5. How do wind patterns vary across different parts of Chicago, and how do they correlate with temperature?
-(Addressed by V6)
-6. How do daily cycles of temperature and humidity change throughout the winter-to-spring transition?
-(Addressed by V4)

 ## Data Transformations and Preprocessing